-TEST: Bacterial Referred Culture for ID Synonym: Isolate for Identification; referred culture Laboratory/Phone: Microbiology / 443-681-3952 Turnaround Time: Varies depending on organisms submitted.
+TEST: Bacterial Referred Isolate for ID Synonym: Isolate for Identification; referred culture Laboratory/Phone: Microbiology / 443-681-3952 Turnaround Time: Varies depending on organisms submitted.
 Specimen Required: Isolate subcultured on agar slant with a leak-proof screw top lid.
 Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
 The specimen/sample must be properly labeled and match the test requisition or electronic test order.
 Specimen Volume (Optimum): N/A Specimen Volume (Minimum): N/A Collect: N/A Form: MDH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777 or form may be downloaded from MDH Laboratory website).
 Indicate specimen type using the "Specimen Code" on form.
 Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
 Refer to current Federal regulations for specific shipping requirements.
-Transport Conditions: Store and ship at the proper temperature Continued Next Page>
+Transport Conditions: Transport Room/Ambient temperature (2-30°C) or specime in cryovial transport at -2° Transport Conditions: or colder on dry ice.
 Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
-A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
-Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Availability: Specimen received after prolonged delay (usually more than 72 hours) Monday through Friday Results and Interpretation: Identification of submitted isolate.
+A request for a new specimen will provide appropriate material and clinically relevant information to support good patient care.
+Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Specimen received after prolonged delay (usually more than 72 hours) Availability: Monday through Friday Results and Interpretation: Identification of submitted isolate.
 Reference Range: N/A Additional Information: N/A Purpose of Test: Identification and if clinically appropriate, antimicrobial susceptibilities of potentially pathogenic organisms.
 Method: Culture, staining, biochemical testing, and MALDI-TOF.
 Interfering Substances/Limitations: N/A Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: N/A